 What’s really innovative is Bungie’s attempt to make what they’re calling a ‘shared-world shooter’, to mash up a fast-paced first-person shooter with the multiplayer elements of games like World Of Warcraft.
 It’s not just fans hoping for something special to put the H-word to the backs of minds: US$500 million will be spent on making and marketing Destiny – a sum slightly more than will be spent doing the same for Abrams’ Star Wars Episode VII.
 Which one is destined for greater success?

 UP NEXT - A few games to look out for on the consoles of your choice over the next few months.

 Plants V Zombies is back!

 The original Plants V Zombies proved that casual games, especially on a phone, could be as action-packed as the flashiest console title.
 In August, the latest version debuts on PS3 and PS4 (it’s already out on Windows and both Xboxes).
-Juiced up for PlayStation, the contest is as fun as it is in the palm of your hand.
+Juiced up for PlayStation, the contest is as full of beans as it is in the palm of your hand.